FiatAccompli/Civ6Mods/SettingsManager/README.md

   `keyCode` should be one of the values from the `Keys` table.
 (Note that not all keys in the `Keys` table are available for binding.
 See the source for details.)  `modifiers` is a table containing modifier key info.
 Set `Shift`, `Ctrl`, and/or `Alt` to true in it to require those modifier keys.
+* `ModSettings.KeyBinding.ValueToString(value)` -
+  A static method to turn a value from `MakeValue` into a nicely localized string suitable for displaying to the user.
 * `KeyBindingHelper.InputMatches(value, input, options)` - From mod_settings_key_binding_helper.lua.
   Returns true if `input` is a key event that matches the `value` of a key binding.
   * `value` is the `.Value` of a keybind setting.